-Running system on armv7a9-zynq7000-zedboard#
+Running system on armv7a9-zynq7000-zedboard #

-These instructions describe how to run a Phoenix-RTOS system image for armv7a9-zynq7000-zedboard target architecture.
-Note that, the build artifacts, including the system image, should be first provided in the _boot directory.
-If you haven’t run the build.sh script yet, run it for armv7a9-zynq7000-zedboard target.
+Note that, the build artifacts, including the system image, should be first provided in the _boot

 See how to build the Phoenix-RTOS system image.